Intervention matrix

 Lees deze pagina in het Nederlands

-The ILT has determined the consequences for the most common and most serious violations for each specific area of activity (only in Dutch).
+The ILT has determined the consequences for the most common and most serious violations for each specific area of activity (in Dutch).
 The ILT determines how to appropriately intervene based on how serious the potential consequences of a violation are for society in combination with the intention behind the offender’s behaviour.

 Below the diagram you can find some practical examples of the application of the intervention matrix.